AP source: 2 more positives stops Titans' return to facility

 This latest result puts into question Tennessee's scheduled game Sunday against Buffalo (4-0) in a game between two of the NFL's six remaining undefeated teams.
 The NFL already postponed, then rescheduled the Titans' game with Pittsburgh from Oct.
 4 to Oct.
 25.

+Titans coach Mike Vrabel told reporters Tuesday he was hoping to hear more good news Wednesday morning when the latest batch of daily testing results came back.
+Instead, he'll have to try to prepare a game plan with his team possibly not back into the facility until Saturday needing back-to-back days of negative tests.

+Tennessee hasn't been together as a team since Sept.
+27 when the Titans beat the Vikings 31-30 in Minnesota.
+The Titans played that game leaving outside linebackers coach Shane Bowen in Nashville after a positive test result Sept.
+26, and the NFL shut down the team facility on Sept.
+29.

-The franchise has continued daily testing since the NFL told the Titans to close their facility on Sept.
-29, and the league sent all 32 teams a memo Thursday with list of new protocols for clubs to follow when dealing with an outbreak or having been exposed to an outbreak during the coronavirus pandemic.
+The franchise has continued daily testing since then, and the league sent all 32 teams a memo Thursday with list of new protocols for clubs to follow when dealing with an outbreak or having been exposed to an outbreak during the coronavirus pandemic.

+The Las Vegas Raiders put their first player on the reserve/COVID-19 list Tuesday in defensive tackle Maurice Hurst.
+He didn't attend the charity function last week that led the NFL to fine 10 Raiders players for conduct violating COVID-19 protocols.
+The list is for players who either test positive for the coronavirus or have had close contact with an infected person.

+The Patriots already have Newton on that list, and New England placed practice squad defensive tackle Bill Murray on that reserve/COVID-19 list Tuesday.

 Follow Teresa M. Walker at https://twitter.com/TeresaMWalker